Yarmouth, Maine: Yarmouth Clam Festival

 Established in 1965, the Yarmouth Clam Festival is an annual three-day event which takes place in the town during the third weekend in July, attracting around 120,000 people.
 The festival features a parade, food, carnival rides, crafts, a clam-shucking contest, a five-mile run, and a world-class bike race.

 "Herbie"

 "Herbie" was an elm tree that stood by present-day East Main Street (Route 88), at its intersection with Yankee Drive, between 1793 and 2010.
 At 110 feet in height, it was, between 1997 and the date of its felling, the oldest and largest of its kind in New England.
 The tree, which partially stood in the front yard of a private residence, also had a 20-foot circumference and (until mid-2008) a 93-foot crown spread.

 Pownal native Frank Knight, Herbie's "warden", died in May 2012 at the age of 103.
 His coffin was made from the wood of the tree he looked after for over fifty years.
 Frank Knight Forest, on East Main Street, was named in his honor.

 Crime

 Yarmouth is safer than 77% of U.S. cities.
 Violent crime is well below the national average for all communities of all population sizes.

+On April 18, 2023, three people were wounded in a suspected random shooting on Interstate 295, after the gunman allegedly shot dead four people in Bowdoin earlier that day.